How To Register SSS Online: A Step-by-Step Guide

 To activate, click the hyperlinked word clicking here below your user ID.

 The activation link will expire after five working days.
 If you activate too late, you’ll have to start over.

-- Eight to 20 characters consisting of alphabets and numbers
+- Eight (8) to twenty (20) characters consisting of alphabets and numbers

 - No special characters (asterisk, exclamation point, percent, etc.)

-- Must be different from the user ID
+- It must be different from the user ID

-Enter your password and type it again on the next field to confirm it.
+Enter your password and type it again in the following field to confirm it.